karlyndiary/DA-Cheatsheet/Python/Python.md

 ### Difference between count() and value_counts()
 - count() counts all non-null entries in a DataFrame or Series.
 - value_counts() returns the count for each unique category in a categorical column (Series), showing how many times each unique value appears.

+### Difference between mean() and transform('mean')
+- By using transform('mean'), the calculation is performed element-wise, meaning that each row in the original DataFrame receives the corresponding average salary for its department, preserving the shape and alignment of the DataFrame.
+This ensures that each employee's average salary is correctly assigned based on their department.
+- The mean() function calculates the average salary for each department, resulting in a Series where the index corresponds to the department and the values are the average salaries.